maierav/sensation/intro.md

 :alt: The naturalistic worldview
 :width: 90%

-An attempt at illustrating the naturalistic worldview.
+An attempt at illustrating the modern naturalistic worldview (**scientific realism**).
 Rather than equating our perception with the world, scientists see the world as a complex dynamic system following mathematical laws, much of which is not directly perceived, and some of it not perceivable at all.
 The challenge then becomes to _explain_ how the world of our perception relates and comes about from the physical world.
 :::

 #### Do we all perceive the world differently?